Project-Counter/cop5/source/04-reports/04-item-reports.rst

 Column Headings/Elements
 """"""""""""""""""""""""

 The following elements MUST appear in the tabular report in the order they appear in the table below.
-For guidance on how these fields appear in the JSON format, refer to the COUNTER_SUSHI API Specification (see :numref:`sushi` below).
+For guidance on how these elements appear in the JSON format, refer to the COUNTER_SUSHI API Specification (see :numref:`sushi` below).
 Mandatory (M) elements MUST be included in the report.
 The Parent and Component elements MUST only be included in the Master Report if requested (R) via Include_Parent_Details and Include_Component_Details, respectively (they are not supposed to be selected individually).
 If they are included, then the corresponding Include_Parent_Details=True or Include_Component_Details=True MUST be included in the Report_Attributes header.
 The other elements also MUST only be included if requested (R), and if included they MUST be listed in Attributes_To_Show in the Report_Attributes header.

 Table 4.p (below): Column Headings/Elements for Item Master Report and Standard Views